wyleyr/hankel1867tr/03-I-Exposition.md

 </p>
 <p lang="en">
-In a similar way, starting from the corresponding equation, the concept of negative, fractional derivatives was established;
+In a similar way, starting from the corresponding equation, the concept of negative, fractional derivatives was recently established;
 other operations, which at first only appeared to have a meaning for whole number variables, e.g. numerical factorials, were extended starting from other equations.
 The Principle of Permanence of Formal